0xPolygonMiden/miden-vm/docs/src/design/stack/stack_ops.md

 where $n$ is the depth of the stack from where the element has been copied.

-The effect on the rest of the stack is:
+The effect of this operation on the rest of the stack is:
 * **Right shift** starting from position $0$.

 ## SWAP
-The `SWAP` operations swaps the top two element of the stack.
+The `SWAP` operations swaps the top two elements of the stack.
 The diagram below illustrates this graphically.

 ![swap](../../assets/design/stack/stack_ops/SWAP.png)